 The only way to determine cause and effect in nutrition is to conduct a randomized controlled trial.

 This type of study is the "gold standard" of science.

-- Adulthood: In adults, increased dairy decreases the rate of bone loss and leads to improved bone density (16, 17, 18).
+- Adulthood: Dairy decreases the rate of bone loss and leads to improved bone density (18, 19, 20).

-Dairy has consistently led to improved bone health in multiple randomized controlled trials, in every age group.
-That's what counts, period.
+Dairy has consistently led to improved bone health in randomized controlled trials in every age group.
+That's what counts.

-Bottom Line: Multiple randomized controlled trials show that dairy products lead to improved bone health in every age group.
+Summary Multiple randomized controlled trials show that dairy products lead to improved bone health in all age groups.

 Bone health is complex, and there are many lifestyle-related factors at play.

 Dietary calcium is one of the most important.
 To improve or maintain your bone health, you need to get adequate amounts of calcium from your diet.

 In the modern diet, dairy provides a large percentage of people’s calcium requirements.

 While there are many other calcium-rich foods to choose from, dairy is one of the best sources you can find.